Do you know of any natural remedies for removing warts?

-There are probably more folk remedies for warts than just about anything.
+There are probably more folk remedies for removing warts than just about anything.
 Unlike conventional therapies (such as applying acid or burning or freezing them), they’re nontoxic and won’t leave scars.
 But do they work?

-Although nothing works for everybody every time, the following natural remedies have a proven track record.
+Although nothing works for everybody every time, the following natural remedies have a proven track record for removing warts.
 You do have to be patient, however.
 None of them are overnight cures.
 However, they work far faster than the months or years it takes a wart to disappear on its own (if it disappears at all).
 Nearly a quarter of warts go away on their own within six months, but about a third still linger around two years after they first appear.
 Warts can be especially stubborn in children, whose immune systems are still developing.

 Duct tape for warts?
 Believe it or not, this treatment is actually backed by science.
 In one study, 61 patients with common warts received either cryotherapy or duct tape treatment.
 After two months, 85 percent of those using duct tape were rid of their warts, while only 60 percent who received cryotherapy were wart-free.

 Here’s how to use it: Place a small piece of duct tape completely over the wart continually for 6 days, replacing the tape as needed.
 After 6 days, soak the wart in water and then rub it with an emery board.
 The next morning, apply fresh duct tape for another 6 days.
 Continue for two months or until the wart disappears.
-Scientists hypothesize the treatment works by stimulating the immune system, thus eliminating the warts.
+Scientists hypothesize the treatment works by stimulating the immune system, thus removing the warts.

 Another tried-and-true method that has also been published in medical journals is applying the inside of a banana peel to the wart.
 Even though this sounds odd, some of my patients have had success with simply rubbing the inner surface of the banana peel over the wart a few times a day.